-If a specific disorder is suspected (eg, mononucleosis in a young patient with fever, sore throat, and splenomegaly), initial testing is directed at that condition (see table Some Causes of Lymphadenopathy Some Causes of Lymphadenopathy Lymphadenopathy is palpable enlargement of ≥ 1 lymph nodes.
-Diagnosis is clinical.
-Treatment is of the causative disorder.
-(See also Overview of the Lymphatic System.)
-Lymph nodes are present... read more ).
+If a specific disorder is suspected (eg, mononucleosis in a young patient with fever, sore throat, and splenomegaly), initial testing is directed at that condition (see table ).

 If history and physical examination do not show a likely cause, further evaluation depends on the nodes involved and the other findings present.

-Most clinicians believe patients with localized adenopathy and no other findings can safely be observed for 3 to 4 weeks, unless cancer is suspected.
-If cancer is suspected, patients typically should have node biopsy (patients with a neck mass Neck Mass Patients or their family members may notice a mass on the neck, or one may be discovered during routine examination.
-A neck mass may be painless or painful depending on the cause.
-When a neck... read more require a more extensive evaluation prior to biopsy).
-Biopsy is also done if isolated or generalized adenopathy does not resolve in 3 to 4 weeks.
+Most clinicians believe patients with newly identified localized or generalized adenopathy and no other findings can safely be observed for 3 to 4 weeks, unless cancer is suspected.
+If cancer is suspected, patients typically require CT or MRI of the area as clinically indicated and, depending on the findings, should have biopsy of the node and any abnormal tissue.
+Biopsy is also considered if isolated or generalized adenopathy does not resolve in 3 to 4 weeks.